Making Friends in Japan: How to Overcome Cultural Differences

 Check out this video to hear the opinions about making friends from Japanese people.

-One effective way to improve your language skills and meet people is through language exchange apps.
+One way to improve your language skills and meet people is through language exchange apps.
 Popular apps include:

 These platforms connect you with native speakers for language practice and cultural exchange.
+This one might seem a little weird.
+But when you are struggling to find someone to help you with your spoken Japanese, this might help.

 Pros: